 Social media is more important now than ever, and disclosing what a business is doing to improve its impact on the environment can be part of a successful marketing or communications plan.

-Turn data and statistics into infographics, short company videos, or podcasts that can be shared all over social media networks and get other businesses involved.
+Turn impact data and statistics into infographics, short company videos, or podcasts that can be shared all over social media networks and get other businesses involved.

 Remember, just because the data is used to make changes doesn’t mean that the business can’t use it multiple times.

-Step 6: Troubleshoot Problems
+Step 6: Troubleshoot Problems Through an Impact Assessment

-Many challenges complicate implementing impact measurement, making it challenging to align metrics or use them to verify results.
+Many challenges complicate implementing social impact measurement, making it challenging to align metrics or use them to verify results.

 Some of these challenges include: